This is an article of general advice for designing individual cards and other game objects.

 If a choice can be made now or later, both should be viable choices.
 There should be no card that you always play immediately.
 There's a lot of strategic depth in choosing timing, without added complexity.

 My gangster game also had a Tank card.
-This card was like the Machine Gun card, but it instead doubled the amount of damage the player did in future.
+This card was like the Machine Gun card, but it instead doubled the amount of damage the player did.
 I made Tank work, by making it destructible.
 It had its own Health tokens, and protected the player's health.
 The Tank was discarded when it ran out of Health.
 This new Tank now had a second purpose — protecting the player, but the card's main ability now required much more strategy.
 You needed to choose when to play the Tank, because if you played it in the wrong context, other players would pummel you before your next turn, destroying your Tank before you got to use its double damage.

 My gangster game also had a "you've found some money" card.
 You played it, and you got a dollar.
 There was never any reason to hold this card.
 You'd always play it, and always play it immediately.
 The card it became was Kidney Donation.
 It gained you two dollars, but also cost you two health.
 This card was super-simple, strategically interesting, was played only some of the time, was usually not played immediately, and was also humorous and relatable.